Time Crystal from Self-Amplification of Spontaneous Analog Hawking Radiation

-A major remaining challenge is the achievement of a black-hole laser (BHL) \cite{Corley1999,Leonhardt2003,Barcelo2006,Jain2007,Coutant2010,Finazzi2010,Faccio_2012,deNova2016,Peloquin2016,Bermudez2018,Burkle2018,deNova2021,RinconEstrada2021,Katayama2021,Steinhauer2022,deNova2023}, where Hawking radiation is self-amplified by successive reflections between a pair of horizons.
+A major remaining challenge is the observation of a black-hole laser (BHL) \cite{Corley1999,Leonhardt2003,Barcelo2006,Jain2007,Coutant2010,Finazzi2010,Faccio_2012,Michel2013,Michel2015,deNova2016,Peloquin2016,Bermudez2018,Burkle2018,deNova2021,RinconEstrada2021,Katayama2021,Steinhauer2022,deNova2023}, where Hawking radiation is self-amplified by successive reflections between a pair of horizons.
 Of particular interest is the late-time behavior of a BHL, after the initial instability has saturated, where it may exhibit a periodic regime of continuous emission of solitons (CES) \cite{deNova2016,deNova2021}, representing the \textit{bona-fide} BHL \cite{deNova2016}.
 Indeed, the CES state is a universal feature of flowing condensates, providing one of the simplest realizations of the more general concept of spontaneous Floquet state: a state of a time-independent Hamiltonian which oscillates like a Floquet state due to interactions \cite{deNova2022}.
-Among other intriguing features, spontaneous Floquet states display temporal Floquet-Nambu-Goldstone (FNG) modes with zero-quasifrequency, whose quantum amplitude represents a unique tangible realization of time operator in Quantum Mechanics \cite{deNova2025}.
-This connects with the field of time crystals \cite{Wilczek2012,Sacha2017}, where both discrete \cite{Sacha2015,Else2016,Bhowmick2023} and continuous time crystals \cite{Syrwid2017,Iemini2018,Buca2019,Booker2020,Daviet2024} have already been observed in a variety of systems \cite{Choi2017,Zhang2017,Autti2018,Smits2018,Rovny2018,Kyprianidis2021,Randall2021,Google2022,Frey2022,Kongkhambut2022,Dreon2022,Liu2023,Greilich2024,carraro2024,wang2025}.
+Among other intriguing features, spontaneous Floquet states display a temporal Floquet-Nambu-Goldstone (FNG) mode with zero quasifrequency, whose quantum amplitude represents a rare tangible realization of time operator in Quantum Mechanics \cite{deNova2025}.
+This connects with the physics of time crystals \cite{Wilczek2012,Sacha2017,Sacha2020}, which are out-of-equilibrium phases spontaneously breaking time-translation symmetry, and are robust against external perturbations.
+Both discrete \cite{Sacha2015,Else2016,Pizzi2021,Ye2021,Bhowmick2023} and continuous \cite{Syrwid2017,Iemini2018,Buca2019,Booker2020,Daviet2024} time crystals have been achieved in a wide range of systems \cite{Choi2017,Zhang2017,Autti2018,Smits2018,Rovny2018,Kyprianidis2021,Randall2021,Google2022,Frey2022,Kongkhambut2022,Dreon2022,Liu2023,Greilich2024,Carraro2024,Wang2025}.

+Spontaneous Floquet states are highly-excited states, shifted above the ground state by a macroscopic energy \cite{deNova2025}, thus evading the no-go theorem for time crystals \cite{Watanabe2015}, in analogy to excited eigenstates \cite{Syrwid2017}.
+In particular, the CES state belongs in a dynamical phase diagram, and exhibits typical time-crystalline robustness \cite{deNova2022}.
+However, these states have been described so far only within mean-field descriptions imposing a global time origin, so, even though they possess a temporal FNG mode, the symmetry breaking is not truly spontaneous \cite{deNova2025}.